 Evolutionary techniques have been introduced in swarm robotics as another approach to designing individual behaviors.
 In [12] the aggregation problem was solved by evolving the weights of a perceptron using a fitness function which computes the average distance from a robot to the largest group.
 This work has been further improved in [11], where the authors deduced general rules for selecting evolutionary parameters in the swarm design problem.
-In the most recent work, [13], the evolutionary approach has been applied to obtain emergent self-organizing behavior in a robotic swarm.
+In the most recent work, [13], the evolutionary approach has been applied in swarm robotics to obtain emergent self-organizing behavior inspired by the collective flashing behavior of fireflies.